Gioker90/SQL/Data exlporation.md

 ![Screenshot 2025-05-22 143232](https://github.com/user-attachments/assets/34c2bc1a-3ea8-40be-98c2-5b56a86d5f47)

 5.Using `COUNT`, `GROUP BY`, `UNION` & `ORDER BY` to see how many people left the company.
-I want to see the information grouped by city and in alphabetic order, and I also qant to see the total leavers
+I want to see the information grouped by city and in alphabetic order, and I also want to see the total leavers
 ```sql
 SELECT
   Location,